S1: Long-term Solar Variability (solar cycle and beyond)

 Dibyendu Nandi (CESSI/IISER Kolkata, India), dnandi AT iiserkol.ac.in

-Ilya Usoskin (University of Oulu, Finland), ilya.usoskin@oulu.fi
+Ilya Usoskin (University of Oulu, Finland), ilya.usoskin AT oulu.fi

 Impact: